PulpSpy/Confluence/2024/Satoshi.md

 #### Japanese culture  [tk]

 * Used the name Satoshi Nakamoto
-* made no translations himself but worked on getting some
+* Made no translations of Bitcoin documentation to Japanese himself but worked on getting some

 #### Mailing list [tk]